Entering Laguna del Laja National Park, Antuco Volcano in the distance.

 The Adventure Begins

-Even with all that weight, the GS had plenty of grunt.
-We made our way out of the city.
+Even with all that weight, the GS had plenty of grunt, and I had to feather the throttle to keep the front wheel down.
 Our first destination was Viña Chillán, a vineyard and guest house near the village of Bulnes, 300 miles south.
-As the blacktop rolled by, the Pan American Highway offered some tantalizing glimpses of what was to come.
-It was a little after 7 PM when we finally made the exit for Bulnes.
-I had no idea where exactly the vineyard was and had figured on asking directions.
-I hadn’t shared this detail with Paola and so I made a 'confident' left at the first T-junction.
-A mile later we rode into a street party in full swing.
+As the blacktop rolled by the Pan American Highway offered some tantalizing glimpses of what was to come.
+It was a little after 7 PM when we finally made the exit for Bulnes, where we rode into a street party in full swing.
 All the motorcycles in the village had been commandeered to provide Christmas rides for the local children.
-Riding pillion, on all manner of machinery, they zipped up and down, some as young as five or six, helmets down to their eyelids and broad grins across their grubby faces.
+Riding pillion, on all manner of machinery, they zipped up and down, some as young as five or six, helmets down to their eyelids, and broad grins across their grubby faces.
 The drivers, all in Santa hats, were making sure everyone got a turn.
-Paola took the opportunity to ask directions from a group of older men, wine bottles in hand, watching the spectacle.
-Despite being wasted, one of them apparently knew where we wanted to go, and hailed down the dusty street to one of the Santa riders.
+Paola took the opportunity to ask directions from a group of older men watching the spectacle, each had a wine bottle in hand.
+Despite being clearly wasted, one of them seemed to know where we wanted to go and hailed down the dusty street to one of the Santa riders.
 Our newly acquired guide beckoned us to follow him and a few miles later delivered us to the long shingle driveway of our hotel.
 He screamed away in a cloud of blue smoke with the $20 Paola had tipped him and a big smile on his face.
 After a long shower, I stepped out onto the patio of our powder pink guest house, the evening sun still warm on my face and the neat rows of bright green vines trailing off in all directions.
 To the east there was a haze, giving the towering Andes a ghostly appearance.
 Somewhere up there was our destination for tomorrow.

 It always takes a few days to get into a packing routine.